Debí Tirar Más Fotos

-Musically, it is primarily a reggaeton and house record that heavily blends together diverse elements of traditional Puerto Rican music that Bad Bunny listened to when growing up, including plena, jíbaro, salsa, and bomba, as well as influences of other musical styles, similar to Un Verano Sin Ti (2022).
-The lyrical content explores the complexities of Puerto Rico's political status and the resulting issues, such as gentrification and a loss of cultural identity.
-The album features collaborations with Chuwi, Omar Courtz, Los Pleneros de la Cresta, Dei V, and RaiNao.
+An alternative reggaeton record, the album heavily blends together diverse elements of traditional Puerto Rican music that Bad Bunny listened to when growing up, including plena, jíbaro, salsa, and bomba, as well as influences of other musical styles, similar to Un Verano Sin Ti (2022).
+While most of the lyrical content is based on love, heartbreak, partying, and family, some of the lyrics focus on the complexities that arise from Puerto Rico's political status as an unincorporated territory under U.S. sovereignty, including gentrification and loss of cultural identity.

-Debí Tirar Más Fotos was supported by several singles and includes the Billboard Global 200 number-one hit "DTMF".
+Debí Tirar Más Fotos was supported by several singles, including the Billboard Global 200 and Billboard Hot 100 number-one hit "DTMF".
 It was also promoted with an accompanying short film of the same name uploaded onto YouTube.
-Following its release, it received critical acclaim from music critics, who considered it Bad Bunny's most personal album and an homage to Puerto Rico.
-The album peaked at number one on the US Billboard 200, becoming his fourth number-one album and the sixth Spanish-language album to top the chart.
-In further promotion of the album, the rapper hosted the concert residency No Me Quiero Ir de Aquí from July to September 2025, and is set to embark on the all-stadium Debí Tirar Más Fotos World Tour from November 2025 to July 2026.
+Following its release, the album received critical acclaim from music critics, who considered it Bad Bunny’s most personal album and an homage to Puerto Rico.
+The album peaked at number one on the U.S. Billboard 200, becoming his fourth consecutive number-one album to top the chart.
+From July to September 2025, he hosted the concert residency No Me Quiero Ir de Aquí in Puerto Rico in support of the album, and performed multiple songs from the album during the Super Bowl LX halftime show.
+He embarked on the all-stadium Debí Tirar Más Fotos World Tour, which started in November 2025 and concluded in August 2026.

+Debí Tirar Más Fotos achieved various notable accolades and milestones.
+It received twelve nominations at the 26th Latin Grammy Awards, where it won five awards, including Best Urban Music Album and Album of the Year, marking Bad Bunny’s first win in the latter category after four nominations.
+At the 68th Grammy Awards, the album received six nominations, including Album of the Year as well as Record of the Year and Song of the Year for "DTMF", making Bad Bunny the first Latino, Hispanic, and Spanish-language artist to be simultaneously nominated in the three most prestigious categories.
+The album won Album of the Year, Best Música Urbana Album, and Best Global Music Performance for "Eoo".
+It became the first Spanish-language album to win Album of the Year.
+It also became the first album to win Album of the Year at both the Grammys and Latin Grammys.